JoseSK999/floresta-docs/src/ch08-01-floresta-daemon.md

 At a high level, the method:

-1. Prepares the data directory and logger.
+1. Validates the data directory.
 2. Loads the watch-only wallet.
 3. Loads the blockchain database and optional compact filters.
 4. Builds a `UtreexoNodeConfig` and starts the `UtreexoNode`.